 Sometimes, I tell people I’m in marketing.
-My goal is to have a healthy conversation.
+My goal is to have a healthy, balanced conversation.
 The novelty of what I do can make a conversation all about me or my job.

 This happened just this week as I was leaving the library.
 Someone wanted to use the table where I had been working several hours.
 Brief small talk about the wonders of being an entrepreneur was followed by the “usual conversation.”
-I do my best to explore their questions because I love curious people.
+I do my best to explore their questions because I love curious people, but steer it elsewhere as quickly as I can.
 Their curiosity isn’t always convenient or conducive to a new relationship.

 Lines of Questioning

 There are a few lines of questioning these things go.
-It isn’t all bad, mind you, but the other conversant’s curiosity sometimes stifles my ability to learn about them, or they put me on a pedestal (as if I can speak like President Obama or Tony Robbins — which, no, not even close).
+It isn’t all bad, mind you, but the other conversant’s curiosity can stifle my ability to learn about them, or they put me on a pedestal (as if I can speak like President Obama or Tony Robbins — which, no, I’m not even close).

 (answer key: yes [but not like you might think], yes, oh, no. More answers below.)